dreampursuer/react-ror/README.md

 layoutMapping：Defines the mapping between the name of the layout and the layout view

 accessCheck：Used for access checking.
 If not set then access checking is not enabled, this means that all pages can be accessed.

+skipAccessCheck: used to skip the access check of some paths, for example, if you want to skip the access check of the login action, you can set in it: /user/login

 ### Path Mapping